jtlapp/percent-tags/docs/model.md

 The 'tag value' is itself an element.
 It may even be a tagged element.
 Moreover, a given element may be the value of multiple different tags, allowing values to form arbitrary directed graphs.

-When the tag value is a literal, a list, or a tagged empty element, the tag serves as a property assignment on the tagged element, with the tag value being the value of the property.
+When the tag value is a text element, a list element, or a tagged empty element, the tag serves as a property assignment on the tagged element, with the tag value being the value of the property.
 When the tag value is an untagged empty element, the tag instead serves as a type assignment unless the tag type also allows other values.

 ### Tag Types

-The 'tag type' of a tagging provides the meaning of the tag and uniquely distinguishes it from all other tags.
+The 'tag type' of a tag association provides the meaning of the tag and uniquely distinguishes it from all other tags.
 Any given tag type may participate in any number of taggings of any number of elements.
 Each tag type has a *tag name* and a *namespace*.

 The 'tag name' is a name that is descriptive or suggestive of the tag type, at least within the context of the namespace.
 It is a character string conforming to the `TagName` production as defined the following modified EBNF<sup>[1](#note_1)</sup>: